mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 We have all of this information, but lets put it all together to see if we can gain insights from looking at all of the separate information in one place.
 I'll click on the waffle icon in the bottom bar to create a new dashboard.

 Just like fields dragged onto the canvas, I can drag sheets onto the dashboard to compose it.
-Let's drag our Time series with just order totals out, then drag out Top Selling Products and Top Trucks sheets.
+Let's drag our Time series with just order totals out, then drag out 'Top Selling Products' and 'Food Truck Performance by Total Revenue' sheets.
 Finally, in order to make sure the filters carry over, I'll apply the City filter to all sheets using this data source.
 To do that, simply click the carrot icon on the selected City filter, then click 'Apply to Worksheets' -> 'All using this datasource'.
 Interesting.
 The most frequently sold items are not part of the top food truck's menu.
 Next, we might want to speak to the data engineers on the Snowflake team to add profit to the data source for future analysis on most profitable items.
 Let's publish this dashboard to share this insight and feedback with others.

  ![A](assets/Tab_4.1.png)